 - Education assistance

-Performs moderately complex substance abuse counseling work within the DWI programs.
+Performs moderately complex substance abuse counseling work.
 Work involves planning, coordinating, and implementing substance abuse counseling activities; and coordinating with other departments to ensure the maximum utilization of resources available for chemical dependency treatment and rehabilitation.

 - Provides substance abuse counseling and recovery skills training; participates in offender orientation, educational and individual and process counseling groups in compliance with program standards, guidelines, policies, and procedures.